noopsio/noops/README.md

 handlers: []
 ```

-## Create a handler
+## Create
-A handler represents a HTTP handler of the project and can be configured individually.
+ represents an HTTP handler of the project and can be configured individually.
 The strength of noops is that each handler can be written in a different programming language.

-:warning: Note: *The creation of handlers is simplified by templates.
-Templates can be updated via `noops template update`.*
+:warning: Note: *The creation of handlers is simplified by templates. <br> Templates can be updated via `noops template update`.*

 The following command creates a new handler called *hello-rust* and lists all installed templates from which one can be selected interactively.
-As the chosen name for the handler suggests, lets select the *Rust Hello World* template.
+As the chosen name for the handler suggests, let's select the *Rust Hello World* template.

 ```
 [noops@demo]: noops create hello-rust
---- Creating a handler ---
+--- Creating  ---
 Select a template:
 > Name:         Rust Hello World
   Description:  A Hello World function in Rust